wp-plugins/kt-tinymce-color-grid/readme.txt

 == Screenshots ==

-1. A lot more colors to chose from
+1. A lot more colors to choose from

 == Changelog ==